For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

-Since the 1700s, immigrants have been coming from the Philippines to America’s coldest state and bringing their foodways with them.
-Today, there are more than 30,000 Filipinos in Alaska—and stellar restaurants that serve up traditional Filipino fare.
-A community staple since the 1940s, family-owned and -operated Diaz Cafe in the town of Ketchikan represents Alaska’s largest minority and delights locals in an otherwise cruise ship–saturated area with favorites like generously sized lumpia and “the best sweet-and-sour spare ribs ever,” according to one customer review.
+Since the 1700s, immigrants have been coming from the Philippines to America’s coldest state and bringing their foods with them.
+Today, there are more than 30,000 Filipinos in Alaska—along with stellar restaurants that serve up traditional Filipino fare.
+A community staple since the 1940s, family-owned and -operated Diaz Cafe in Ketchikan represents Alaska’s largest minority and delights locals in an otherwise cruise-ship-saturated area with the likes of generously sized lumpia and “the best sweet-and-sour spare ribs ever,” according to one customer review.
 There’s nothing fancy here, just great Filipino and Chinese American cuisine at an affordable price, all made with love.

 El charro Cafe Restaurant Via Tripadvisor